Havvy/result/readme.md

     .andThen(function (number) {
         if (isPrime(number)) {
             return Ok(number);
-            // You could also just `return this`.
+            // You could also just `return this` since you're not transforming the value.
         } else {
             return Fail(nonPrime);
         }